Czedros/Unity-Tower-Defense-Sample-Code/README.md

 # Unity-Tower-Defense-Sample-Code
-This is sample code for Grid Assault by resliot.
+This is sample code for Grid Assault by Tiankuo.
 Included is code for the following systems in Grid Assault:

 - A* Pathfinding